RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 ### Satisfactory Work Product & The Recording Industry

-> Neil Young has always followed his restless muse into whatever project caught his fancy — a fact that music mogul David Geffen apparently didn’t take into consideration when he signed Young to a deal with his new company in the early ’80s.
-Young’s first effort for Geffen was ‘Trans,’ a disastrous foray into electronic music.
-Young then turned in ‘Everybody’s Rockin’,’ a rockabilly collection.
-Geffen filed suit against Young on Dec.
-1, 1983, arguing that the albums he had delivered were “unrepresentative” of his music and that he had violated his contract.
-Young countersued, claiming his contract gave him complete artistic freedom.
-The suit eventually settled, with Geffen apologizing to Young.
-Bizarrely, Young recorded two more albums for Geffen before returning to Reprise.
+> Neil Young has always followed his restless muse
+> into whatever project caught his fancy---
+> a fact that music mogul David Geffen
+> apparently didn’t take into consideration
+> when he signed Young to a deal
+> with his new company in the early ’80s.
+> Young’s first effort for Geffen was ‘Trans,’
+> a disastrous foray into electronic music.
+> Young then turned in ‘Everybody’s Rockin’,’
+> a rockabilly collection.
+> Geffen filed suit against Young on Dec.
+1, 1983,
+> arguing that the albums he had delivered
+> were “unrepresentative” of his music
+> and that he had violated his contract.
+> Young countersued,
+> claiming his contract gave him complete artistic freedom.
+> The suit eventually settled,
+> with Geffen apologizing to Young.
+> Bizarrely, Young recorded two more albums for Geffen
+> before returning to Reprise.

 > [Geffen Records vs. Neil Young – Infamous Rock Lawsuits](http://ultimateclassicrock.com/neil-young-geffen-records-infamous-rock-lawsuits/?trackback=tsmclip)